santosfrancisco/gatsby-starter-cv/README.md

 Update the configuration file with your data.
 The configuration file is in ```data/siteConfig.js```

+:warning: NOTE: Please change googleAnalyticsId to your ID.
+See https://analytics.google.com for details.

 > **Skills** is a set of your personal skills and their respective levels ranging from > 0 to 100.
 > **jobs** is a set of your work experiences